unraid/docs/docs/unraid-os/using-unraid-to/run-docker-containers/community-applications.md

   <TabItem value="Reinstalling applications" label="Reinstalling applications">

 If you need to reinstall a Docker container or plugin (for instance, if your `docker.img` file is corrupted), Community Applications simplifies this for you.
-All application settings are saved as a %%VM XML template|vm-xml-templates%% in `/boot/config/plugins/dockerMan/templates-user`.
-For more information on templates, see [VM setup](../create-virtual-machines/vm-setup.md).
+All application settings are saved as Docker template XML files in `/boot/config/plugins/dockerMan/templates-user`.
+For more information on the Docker template XML schema and custom tags, see the [Docker Template XML Schema documentation](https://forums.unraid.net/topic/38619-docker-template-xml-schema/) on the Unraid forums.

 To reinstall an application: